Continuous-BitWars/website/docs/index.md

     If you manage to defeat all enemy Bits (meaning at least one of your Bits survive), you successfully conquered the base.
     If you defeat all Bits in the base but no Bits of your own survived (meaning the result of the above equation is zero), the base still belongs to the previous player.

-If you decide to submit no actions, you can simply reply with an emtpy array.
+If you decide to submit no actions, you can simply reply with an empty array.
-The servers also assumes an empty array if your player takes too long to respond (timeout is about one second).
+The server also assumes an empty array if your player takes too long to respond (timeout is about one second).
 All actions you send are executed in the same round while the execution order is not defined.